Get the skinny on skimmers to protect your credit and debit accounts

 We’re looking out for you

 Consumers is proactive in keeping our members and ATMs safe from skimmers.
-Anti-skimming technology built into our ATMs keeps you safe from this this kind of theft.
+Anti-skimming technology built into our ATMs keeps you safe from this kind of theft.

 If you suspect something unusual or suspicious about an ATM, we urge you to call us right away at 1-800-991-2221.
 Or, connect with us on social media.